preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 Quick Search
 ***************
-Quick Search is available in the Heading, if available:
+Quick Search is available in the Heading (can be turned off in settings):

 .. image:: quick-search-start-page.png